How to ventilate your shed

 Image: The Dove 4m x 3m log cabin from Waltons

-Using your shed as an office or workroom?
-It’s vital to get the right balance of temperature and humidity control, especially when you’re using the space to house delicate IT equipment.
-Static vents are a must to let air into and out of the building, but you’ll also need some sort of heating.
+If you're using your shed as an garden office or workroom, it’s vital to get the right balance of temperature and humidity control, especially if you’re using the space to house delicate IT equipment.
+Static vents are a must to let air into and out of the building, but you’ll also need some sort of temperature regulation.

-A great way to combine heating, cooling and ventilation is to install an air source heat pump.
+A great way to combine heating and cooling is to install an air source heat pump, provided your ventilation is already in place.
 This works a bit like a fridge that can be reversed to pump cool air on hot days and warm air on cold days.
 Cheap to run, air source heat pumps are an excellent way to keep the temperature in your shed stable.

 MORE HELP

-Visit the Waltons help pages or the Waltons blog for advice, tips, and all things sheddie.
+Visit the Waltons help pages or the Waltons garden building how-to guides for advice, tips, and all things sheddie.

 Lead image: 10 x 10 Premium Shiplap Apex Wooden Workshop from Waltons